 About Buffalo Soldiers Day

-Date When Celebrated: Buffalo Soldiers Day is always celebrated on July 28
+When is Buffalo Soldiers Day?
+This holiday is always celebrated on July 28

 They had two notable mottoes.
-They are: "We Can, We Will", and "Ready and Forward".
-They lived up to these mottoes.
+They are: “We Can, We Will”, and “Ready and Forward”.
+Buffalo soldiers lived up to these mottoes.

 How to Celebrate Buffalo Soldiers Day